PBSW/SSD-Compulsory-Password-Manager/README.md

 ### What are we protecting against?

-The threat model is focused on protecting against external attackers, insider threats, and data breaches.
+The threat model is focused on protecting against external attackers, and data breaches.
 External attackers might use brute-force attacks or exploit vulnerabilities to gain unauthorized access.
 Brute force attacks are made expensive by using a strong hashing algorithm, specifically, Argon2id.
-Insider threats are mitigated through strong encryption of sensitive data using AES-256, ensuring that even if someone within the organization gains access to the database, the stored data remains encrypted and unreadable.
+Insider threats are also mostly mitigated through strong encryption of sensitive data using AES-GCM-256 on the client-side.
+This ensures that even if someone within the organization gains access to the database, the stored data remains encrypted and unreadable.
+The key is completely unknown by the server, and only reproducable with the exact cleartext master password and username.

+The primary weakpoint in the system, allowing the encrypted password to be decrypted by a threat actor, would be to extract the pre-hashed password from the servers memory and use it in a rainbow-table.
+Afterwhich, they would need access to the database, which is not particularly hard given that a SQLite database is used in this implementation.
+Finding this specific users master username, they would be able to recreate the users encryption key.
+Splicing the cipher text and IV from the encrypted credential-password, they would then be able to decrypt it themselves.
+This would only compromise a single user, and a such, the implementation is also reasonably safe against insider threats, although not perfectly so.

 By combining these mechanisms, we safeguard user passwords and sensitive information against potential breaches.

 ### Security Model